Victims of Domestic and Sexual Violence

 - Seeking medical attention for, or recovering from, physical or psychological injuries caused by domestic or sexual violence to the employee or the employee’s family or household member.

 - Obtaining services from a victim services organization, including, but limited to a domestic violence shelter or program or a rape crisis center.

 - Making the employee’s home secure from the perpetrator of domestic violence or finding a new home to escape the perpetrator.

 - Seeking legal assistance to address issues arising from domestic violence or attending or preparing for court related proceedings arising from the act of domestic violence.

 Family or household member means a spouse, parent, son, daughter and persons jointly residing in the same household.

 The employee must provide the University with at least 48 hours advance notice of the employee’s intention to take the leave unless providing such notice is not practicable.
 The Leave of Absence Request Form will be utilized to request leave under this policy.
+You may reach out directly to the Assistant Director, Leave Administration, with questions.
 When an absence occurs, the University will not take any action against the employee if the employee provides documentation or certification of the event within 15 calendar days of the event or when requested by the University.